yakasov/HardPlus/README.md

 Cave Spiders
 - Instead of inflicting Poison I for 15 seconds, they now inflict Poison II for 10 seconds

+Creepers
+- Have a 1/40 chance to spawn as Charged Creepers

 Dragon
 - Fireballs have an increased radius